ZT220501/Math-136-Final-Project/README.md

 The two animations above are the implicit finite difference results for unidirectional flow horizontal velocity as a function of vertical axis $y$.
 The first one is the caes when $\alpha=0.49$ and the second one is the case when $\alpha=0.51$.
 In both case, the finite difference method gives stable result.\\

-For more results regarding non-trivial constant boundary condition and sinuosoidal boundary
+Results of unidirectional flow non-trivial constant boundary condition and sinuosoidal boundary conditionss can be found under the result folder.

 ![](https://github.com/ZT220501/Math-136-Final-Project/blob/main/Result/Low_Reynold_Simulation_Re2.gif)